naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 The version field is one of the fields with a more obvious name and uses 4 bits.
 There are currently two version of IP, 4 and 6.
 Version 4 packet version field is '0100' 6 is '0110'

 ###### Internet Header Length

+The IHL field is used to specify the total length of the header and is represented in 32 bit words.
+The minimum value for the field is 5

+###### Type of Service/DSCP/ECN